alanng10/Lang/Docue/a.md

 In Lang, the letters refer to different entities.
 The letter "A" refers to any that is applicable to all.
+The letter "B" refers to
 The letter "C" refers to class that is applicable to all.
 The letter "E" refers to effect that is applicable to all.
 The letter "I" refers to interpreted that is applicable to all.
 The letter "L" refers to applicable that is applicable to all.
 The letter "M" refers to process that is applicable to all.
-The letter "N" refers to unit that is applicable to all.
+The letter "N" refers to one that is applicable to all.
 The letter "O" refers to resulted that is applicable to all.
 The letter "P" refers to state that is applicable to all.
 The letter "S" refers to do that is applicable to all.